ms-van3t-devs/ms-van3t/README.md

 pip install sionna
 ```

 Once SIONNA is installed, you need to configure the `sionna_server_script.py` script.
 Set the `--file_name` argument to the path of your SIONNA scenario file.
-Additionally, set the `--local_machine` argument to `True` if SIONNA is installed and running on the local machine, or `False` if it is running on a remote server.
+Set the `--local_machine` argument if SIONNA is installed and running on the local machine, or `False` if it is running on a remote server.
+Set the `--verbose` argument if you want to print SIONNA information to the console.

 The `sionna_server_script.py` script automatically identifies the presence of a GPU and configures TensorFlow accordingly.
 It also sets up a UDP socket to communicate with the `ms-van3t` framework, handling various types of messages such as location updates, path loss requests, delay requests, and line-of-sight (LOS) checks.